BiTheDev/Project_management/index.md

 * Analyzed 300,000+ customer online order status, margin, order behaviors and thousands of product inventory status with R, Rstudio and excel
 * Acquired Shopify structure and construct a sample website in order to cooperate with other co-workers

-#### University of Washington HGIS Lab (Seattle, WA)
+#### University of Washington Humanistic GIS Lab (Seattle, WA)
 ##### Title: Part-time Geo-BlockChain Project Developer (July, 2020 - Present)
 * Program an application that encourage users to donate Crptocurrency to financially vulnerable geographic regions that hold a fundraising event and support the community.
-* Currently under heavy development with Vue.js / Vuetify (front-end), web3/solidity(Crptocurrency structure), MapBox(geolocation and map display), and MySQL database/
+* Currently under heavy development with Vue.js, web3.js, MapBox, and MySQL database.
 * Volunteered to join the project to learn new skill with lab mates and instructed by lab professor.